-Different groups of sponges have/had skeletons composed entirely of spongin (a tough organic compound that readily decomposes after death), entirely of silica (opal-A) in the form of siliceous spicules, or of calcium carbonate (in the form of spicules or as layered and cross-supported walls).
+Different groups of sponges have/had skeletons composed entirely of spongin (a tough organic compound that readily decomposes after death), entirely of silica (opal-A) in the form of siliceous spicules, of both spongin and silica, or of calcium carbonate (in the form of spicules or as layered and cross-supported walls).
 In the calcareous groups, many were originally aragonitic, but calcitic forms (both low- and high-Mg calcite) also were (and still are) common.